-Mocap: part of hybrid solution for SkySports project at golf Open Championship
+Mocap: hybrid solution for SkySports project at golf Open Championship

 Combining volumetric capture and motion capture to analyse the swing of professional golfers, the groundbreaking ‘Sky Scope’ at last year's Open recreated some of the star players using holograph replicas.